-Elementary students will store their lunches at the Chaperone Hut until lunch time, where they will eat outdoors with their class.
-Buses are not open during the day.
-If Middle School and High School students want access to their clothing, lunch, etc. outside of these times, they can rent a locker in the lodge to store belongings safely.
+Middle School and High School students will not have access to the bus during the day.
+If they want access to their clothing, lunch, etc., they can rent a locker in the lodge to store belongings safely.

 We also strongly recommend that you purchase the Ski and Bag Check service for Middle School and High School students, a $15 add-on to their season pass.
 This is the best way to prevent the theft of your student’s equipment although you have to convince your student to actually use it!

 Elementary students will eat their lunches in the bus.
 They will have access to the bus during the lunch hour.
 They can leave their lunch box and their bag on bus while on the slopes.

 Middle Schoolers and High Schoolers will eat lunch on their own.
 The Summit has space for students to eat packed lunches as well as a full service cafeteria.
 Middle and High students will not have access to buses at lunch time, so students will need to carry packed food, find a rental locker at the lodge or use the ski/bag check.

 What if my child wants to change classes?

 On the first day of class, all students will be assessed to assure that they are placed correctly.

 If your child feels that they should be in a different class, please have them discuss this with their instructor.
 If your child is not comfortable doing this, please have them come to the chaperone hut.
 We will have them talk with one of the Vice Presidents and have the situation assessed.

 Is there a lost and found?

 All items left on the bus the previous week are available at the loading area during the morning loading time.
 Ask a chaperone or someone working at the sign-in table at the loading zone.